 Setting and Design

 A clever setting can enhance how big your diamond looks.
 Seemingly magical, bling-expanding tricks include the currently popular halo setting, in which a central diamond is ringed with smaller pave stones, or pairing the diamond with a narrow band.
 But unless you are purchasing a vintage ring or necklace, buy a stone first and a setting second.
 Diamonds sold already set are suspect and often mounted in ways to disguise flaws.

 You’ll find zillions of setting options for engagement rings and other diamond jewelry.
-In general, brand-name settings (we’re looking at you, David Yurman) cost more than just-as-good (and maybe better) custom settings from independent jewelers.
+In general, brand-name settings (we’re looking at you, David Yurman and Tiffany) cost more than just-as-good (and maybe better) custom settings from independent jewelers.

 Avoiding “Blood Diamonds”

 Many diamonds are mined in areas with deplorable working conditions and violence.
 Avoid these “conflict diamonds” by looking for a stone with a Kimberley Process Certification Scheme (KPCS) certification.
 Its members—countries that mine and sell diamonds, gem-industry pros, and human rights organizations—pledge not to trade or sell “rough diamonds used by rebel movements or their allies to finance armed conflicts aimed at undermining legitimate governments.”

 Unfortunately, certification has been difficult to enforce.
 Diamond smugglers still channel conflict stones into the market, and the KPCS has done little to prevent the continued sale of stones mined in inhumane and violent conditions.